tanishapatil1234/test-fastpage-tp/_posts/2022-09-25-agile-methodology.md

 - 7: Working software is the primary measure of progress.

 - 8: Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely..

 - 9: Continuous attention to technical excellence and good design enhances agility.